loning/universe/README.md

 ### Introduction to Core Concepts

 Quantum-Classical Dualism proposes that the essence of the universe consists of two fundamental domains: the Quantum Domain and the Classical Domain.
-The Quantum Domain is an infinite superposition of wave functions, representing the sum of all potential realities; while the Classical Domain is formed by observers classicalizing information from the Quantum Domain into definite knowledge and entropy, with classical information being conserved.
+The Quantum Domain is an infinite superposition of wave functions, representing the sum of all potential realities; while the Classical Domain is formed by observers decoding and classicalizing information from the Quantum Domain into definite knowledge and entropy, with classical information being conserved.

 Key concepts include:
 - Dual structure of Quantum Domain and Classical Domain
-- Role of observers as classicalization nodes
+- Role of observers as classicalization decoding nodes
 - Generalized consciousness definition and emergence mechanism (any classicalization process has the essence of consciousness)
 - Relationship between quantum consciousness and classical memory
 - Classicalization efficiency and observer dimensions